 She is a graduate of James Madison University in Harrisonburg, Virginia.

 Tracey is now the single mother of adopted twins Emebet and Eyasu Neale and left the evening anchor desk in January 2008.
-She moved home to Bermuda, where she continued her TV career on a semi-retired basis, at BBC/Bermuda Broadcasting where she worked as Creative Director and TV host, until the Fall of 2015 when she returned to the US.
+She moved home to Bermuda, where she continued her TV career on a semi-retired basis, at BBC/Bermuda Broadcasting, where she worked as Creative Director and TV host, until the Fall of 2015 when she returned to the US.
+Tracey is now a real estate investor and blogger at thestablesgroup.com and ourveganadventure.com.

 Please Contribute Today!